webgme/webgme/docs/meta_modeling/meta_modeling_concepts.rst

 * Named one-to-one relation between two nodes, the owner and the target
 * Target of a pointer is either another node or NULL
 * base is a built-in pointer (inheritance)

+`Click here to open the video in a browser. <https://www.youtube.com/embed/EvpSbCxcYSs>`_.

 .. raw:: html